 Medium to bright indirect light.
 Direct sunlight should be avoided.

 Water moderately so that the soil remains damp, not soggy.
 Water when the surface becomes slightly dry.
-When watering, remove the plant from its decorative planter and water with fresh water lightly and slowly from above, allowing water to soak through to the roots, then tip out any excess water before returning the plant to its decorative planter.
+When watering, water the plant with fresh water lightly and slowly from above, allowing water to soak through to the roots, then tip out any excess water.
 Dry soil should be avoided.

 Does well at temperature between 65°F - 70°F. Cold temperatures should be avoided.
 Avoid placing the plant near cold drafts as well as air conditioning or heating vents.